 Research is a creative process and learning is a social activity.
 “Art as a Means of Historical Inquiry” is a teaching-led research initiative which combines these two values.
 This website is an invitation to think along by using and further developing the exercises we have developed at the intersection of critical artistic conversation and rigorous historical research.

-On this website, you can find a summary of projects, prompts and take-aways from our collaboration.
-These contents have been developed in an inter-university exchange by students and instructors from the University of Zurich (UZH)’s Department of History and the Zurich University of the Arts (ZHdK)’s Program in Transdisciplinary Studies in the Arts.
+On this website, we present a summary of projects, prompts and take-aways from our collaboration.
+These contents have been developed in an inter-university exchange by students and instructors from the University of Zurich (UZH) and the Zurich University of the Arts (ZHdK).

-Below, we outline our projects and transferable take-aways.
-You may also download sample problem sets designed for different educational frameworks, or for individual exploration.
-We would be excited to learn about your creative responses to these creative prompts.
+You may also download and transferable teaching moments designed for different educational frameworks, or for individual exploration.
+We would be excited to learn about your creative responses to these open-ended prompts.

 Art as Archival Work